FusionAuth/fusionauth-site/site/_posts/2023-02-28-family-api.md

 ## Building the application

 The application will have only one page apart from the FusionAuth login page.
-This page will dynamically display a list of children if the current user is a parent user, and a restricted section if the current user is either an adult or a child who has been granted permission to view it by an adult user in their family.
+This page will dynamically display a list of children if the current user is an adult user, and a restricted section if the current user is either an adult or a child who has been granted permission to view it by an adult user in their family.
 For each child, there is a button to either grant or revoke consent, and thus access, to the restricted section.
 It will also have a login link that will redirect the user to the FusionAuth login page if they are not authenticated.

 For the landing page view, add the following to `views/index.pug`.
 Note that the page uses data from a view model which you will populate in the home route later.